 - Insolvency.
 Either party shall be entitled to terminate either this Contract immediately by giving written notice to the other party if that other party has a winding up petition presented or enters into liquidation whether compulsorily or voluntarily (otherwise than for the purposes of amalgamation or reconstruction without insolvency) or makes an arrangement with its creditors or petitions for an administration order or has a receiver, administrator or manager appointed over any of its assets, or a court or arbiter with authority to so determine, determines that the debtor is unable to pay its debts.

 9. CONSEQUENCES OF TERMINATION

-- On termination of this Contract howsoever caused: (a) the SOW(s) shall be unaffected; (b) each party shall return, in good condition, the tangible property of the other party (if any) that was made available under this Contract in accordance with that other party’s reasonable instructions; (c) all licences granted shall terminate; and (d) the parties shall cooperate as regards the migration of User Data to the Client, subject to any data retention that is required by Law.
+- On termination of this Contract howsoever caused: (a) each party shall return, in good condition, the tangible property of the other party (if any) that was made available under this Contract in accordance with that other party’s reasonable instructions; (b) all licences granted shall terminate; and (c) the parties shall cooperate as regards the migration of User Data to the Client, subject to any data retention that is required by Law.